AdaCore/gnatstudio/docs/users_guide/environment.rst

   created.
 If you remove it manually, it won't be recreated the next time you start GPS.

-*$HOME/.gps/startup.xml*
+:file:`$HOME/.gps/startup.xml`
   This file contains the list of scripts to load at startup, as well as additional code that need to be executed to setup the script.

-*$HOME/.gpe/activity_log.tmplt*
+.. index:: activity log template
+.. index:: activity, log template

+:file:`$HOME/.gpe/activity_log.tmplt`
   Template file used to generate activities' group commit-log and patch file's header.
 If not present the system wide template (see below) is used.
 The set of configurable tags are described into this template.

-  .. index:: activity log template
-  .. index:: activity, log template

-*prefix*
+:file:`prefix`
   The prefix directory where GPS is installed, e.g :file:`/opt/gps`.

-*prefix*/bin
+:file:`prefix/bin`
   The directory containing the GPS executables.

-*prefix*/etc/gps
+:file:`prefix/etc/gps`
   The directory containing global configuration files for GPS.

-*prefix*/lib
+:file:`prefix/lib`
   This directory contains the shared libraries used by GPS.

-*prefix*/share/doc/gps/html
+:file:`prefix/share/doc/gps/html`
   GPS will look for all the documentation files under this directory.

-*prefix*/share/examples/gps
+:file:`prefix/share/examples/gps`
   This directory contains source code examples.

-*prefix*/share/examples/gps/language
+:file:`prefix/share/examples/gps/language`
   This directory contains sources showing how to provide a shared library to dynamically define a new language.
 See :ref:`Adding_support_for_new_languages`.

-*prefix*/share/examples/gps/tutorial
+:file:`prefix/share/examples/gps/tutorial`
   This directory contains the sources used by the GPS tutorial.

-  .. index:: url

   See `gps-tutorial.html <gps-tutorial.html>`_.

-*prefix*/share/gps/plug-ins
+:file:`prefix/share/gps/support`
+  Directoring containing mandatory plug-ins for GPS, which are systematically loaded at startup.

+:file:`prefix/share/gps/plug-ins`
   Directory containing files with system-wide plug-ins (xml and python files) loaded automatically at start-up.

-*prefix*/share/gps/library
+:file:`prefix/share/gps/library`
   Directory containing files with system-wide plug-ins (xml and python files) that are not loaded automatically at startup, but can be selected in the Plug-ins editor.

-*prefix*/share/gps/gps-animation.png
-  .. index:: png

-  Default image displayed in the top right corner of GPS when GPS is idle.

-*prefix*/share/gps/gps-animation.gif
-  .. index:: gif

-  Animated image displayed in the top right corner of GPS to indicate that actions (e.g compilation) are on going.
-If you remove this file, the idle image (:file:`gps-animation.png`) will always be displayed.

-*prefix*/share/gps/gps-splash.png
-  .. index:: png
+:file:`prefix/share/gps/gps-splash.png`
   Splash screen displayed by default when GPS is started.

-*prefix*/share/gps/perspectives6.xml
+:file:`prefix/share/gps/perspectives6.xml`
   .. index:: default desktop
   .. index:: desktop, default